Marumugam/deeptamil/meta/README.md

 3. Column 1 : file path of image ( /path/to/image_file.png )

-4. Column 2 : label of image ( Character code the image represents )
+4. Column 2 : label of image ( Character code the image represents ) **Note : leading zeros should not be part of the label**

 5. Output : traindata.index, testdata.index